Caselaw

 Disdain and frustration fills the 256 page opinion from US District Judge Iain D. Johnston sanctioning defense counsel and defendant.
 The Gibbons Law Alert summary manages to convey some of this, rightfully calling it “a veritable Keystone Kops series of discovery errors and misrepresentations spanning several years.”
 Judge Johnston’s righteous ire over counsel’s ‘indifference’ and ‘incompetence’ regarding the defendant’s behavior that resulted in incomplete [...]

-By |2021-03-30T10:55:40-05:00March 30th, 2021|Caselaw, Essay, Preservation, Compliance, Collection|2 Comments
+By |2021-03-30T10:55:40-05:00March 30th, 2021|Caselaw, Essay, Compliance, Preservation, Collection|2 Comments

 Discovery Starts with Investigations